Careers: Environmental Studies

 Why Choose Environmental Studies

-- A major in environmental studies prepares you to go out and make a difference for the better of our world.
-Whether it be in advocacy or management, your voice will shape the future of natural beauty, resources and the envirnment we live in.
+- A major in environmental studies prepares you to go out and make a difference for the betterment of our world.
+Whether it be in advocacy or in management, your voice will shape the future of natural beauty, resources, and the environment we live in.

 - Live a good life

-- If the environment is something you are passionat about, then work related to it may be a very fulfilling option.
-This vocation is condusive to an active, peaceful lifestyle.
+- If the environment is something that you are passionate about then work related to it may be a very fulfilling option.
+An environmental studies major is conducive to an active and peaceful lifestyle.

 What Environmentalists Do